rebecca-makar/rebecca-makar.github.io/1520/presentations/dom/dom.md

     * Maybe a click
     * Or even hovering the mouse over a portion of the page
 * This is the basic idea of event-driven programming
+* An event-driven program is one that largely responds to user events or other similar input.
 * The flow of the program is determined by user actions
 * Our applications with *listen* for events to occur, and then run specified functions when they do